Guide:

 What Is Viewability

-There are many reasons why a user might not see an ad, such as the ad could have been served at the bottom of the page, or maybe the user left the site before the page fully loaded.
-However, applying viewability helps advertisers pay only for those ads that reach their intended audience.
+There are several reasons a user might not see an ad.
+For example, the ad may have been served at the bottom of the page, or the user may have left the site before the page fully loaded.
+Applying viewability targeting helps advertisers pay only for impressions that have a chance to be seen by their intended audience.
+Setting a viewability target within the ad group settings can help marketers prioritize top-performing, viewable inventory by domain and ad size to achieve their desired in-view rate

-As with any marketing medium and due to the nature of real-time bidding, we cannot 100 percent of the time control the rate at which a user interacts with your ads or the specific placement of an advertisement within a publisher’s page, so marketers should be prepared that sometimes ads and number of impressions are not seen.
+As with any marketing medium, and due to the nature of real-time bidding, we cannot fully control how often users interact with your ads or where an ad appears on a publisher’s page.
+As a result, marketers should expect that some ads and impressions will not be seen.

 To help our users maximize their marketing budgets, Choozle proactively monitors the viewability of inventory run through our platform and applies to our platform-wide block list any sites with low viewability.
 Through our Brand Safety and Fraud Preventative Efforts, Choozle takes several measures using a three-tier system to ensure the quality of the sites we are serving on and to minimize the risk of fraudulent or non-viewable traffic.